santiag0m/blog/_posts/2021-04-02-why-are-kronecker-products-so-effective.md

 author: Raúl Santiago Molina
 ---

-A few days ago the list of [ICLR 2021's Outstading Paper Awards](https://iclr-conf.medium.com/announcing-iclr-2021-outstanding-paper-awards-9ae0514734ab) was announced.
-From the list, one paper immediately caught my attention: [**Beyond Fully-Connected Layers with Quaternions: Parameterization of Hypercomplex Multiplications with $$1/n$$ Parameters**](https://openreview.net/forum?id=rcQdycl0zyk).
+A few days ago, the list of [ICLR 2021's Outstading Paper Awards](https://iclr-conf.medium.com/announcing-iclr-2021-outstanding-paper-awards-9ae0514734ab) was announced.
+One paper immediately caught my attention from the list: [**Beyond Fully-Connected Layers with Quaternions: Parameterization of Hypercomplex Multiplications with $$1/n$$ Parameters**](https://openreview.net/forum?id=rcQdycl0zyk).

-The main contribution of the paper is the "parameterized hypercomplex multiplication (PHM) layer", a new layer that is able to replace fully connected (FC) layers with high parameter efficiency.
+The main contribution of the paper is the "parameterized hypercomplex multiplication (PHM) layer", a new layer that can replace fully connected (FC) layers with high parameter efficiency.

 ### The PHM Layer